ComEd outage hit south suburbs hardest, 66K still without power after several days

 South suburbs hit hardest by power outages

+There are 10,000 residents in the city of Carvey, and when the storm ripped through Monday afternoon all 10,000 were left without power.

-The city of Harvey is still in shambles three days after fierce storms swept through.
+The city is still in shambles three days after the storms.
+Several transformers that line the streets were knocked down, and are still being cleaned up.

+Security cameras captured the moment when one fell, spewing bright sparks before the video cuts out as not just the one house but all of the community lost power, including its emergency services departments.

+"We barely got time to get inside the house, it started wind-gushing," said Violeta Fuentes, resident.
+"Very strong winds blowing towards the house.
+It was scary."

 "It started pouring down and the wind just started howling," resident Tyron Powell said.
 "And about a couple minutes after that, all the lights and power went out.
 It's been out since then."